Salva Kiir: South Sudan's president in a cowboy hat

 A committed Christian, he regularly speaks at the Roman Catholic cathedral in Juba, the capital.

 Salva Kiir timeline

 - 2005: Southern leader and national vice-president

-- 2010: Elected president of Southern Sudan
+- 2010: Elected president of the region of Southern Sudan

-He first joined the southern rebellion in the late 1960s.
+Mr Kiir was born in 1951 in north-western South Sudan and first joined the southern rebellion in the late 1960s.

 By the time President Jaafar Numeiri made peace with the rebels in 1972, Mr Kiir had become a low-ranking officer.
 With the accord in place, he joined the Sudanese army.

-In 1983 the southern rebellion was renewed and Garang was sent to quell a mutiny by troops in the south - but instead of putting down the mutineers, he joined them.
+In 1983 the southern rebellion was renewed and Mr Garang was sent to quell a mutiny by troops in the south - but instead of putting down the mutineers, he joined them.